upros/tls-pok/draft-friel-tls-eap-dpp.md

 # IANA Considerations

-IANA will allocated an ExtensionPSKIdentityType for the bskey type from the TLS 1.3 repository created by {{?I-D.ietf-group-tls-extensible-psks}} and replace TBD in this document with that number.
+IANA will allocated an ExtensionPSKIdentityType for the bskey type from the TLS 1.3 repository created by [extensible-psks] and replace TBD in this document with that number.

 # Security Considerations